Dactyly: Didactyly

 Didactyly (from Ancient Greek δι- (di-), meaning "two") or bidactyly is the condition of having two digits on each limb, as in the Hypertragulidae and two-toed sloth, Choloepus didactylus.
 In humans this name is used for an abnormality in which the middle digits are missing, leaving only the thumb and fifth finger, or big and little toes.
 Cloven-hoofed mammals (such as deer, sheep and cattle – Artiodactyla) have only two digits, as do ostriches.

 Monodactyly

-Monodactyly (from Ancient Greek μόνος (mónos), meaning "one") is the condition of having a single digit on a limb, as in modern horses and other equids (though one study suggests that the frog might be composed of remnants of digits II and IV, rendering horses as not truly monodactyl) as well as sthenurine kangaroos.
+Monodactyly (from Ancient Greek μόνος (mónos), meaning "one") is the condition of having a single digit on a limb, as in modern horses and other equids (though one study suggests that the frog might be composed of remnants of digits II and IV, rendering horses not truly monodactyl) as well as sthenurine kangaroos.
 Functional monodactyly, where the weight is supported on only one of multiple toes, can also occur, as in the theropod dinosaur Vespersaurus.
 The pterosaur Nyctosaurus retained only the wing finger on the forelimb, rendering it also partially monodactyl.